 Horror films make up the most overrated genre of cinema.
 They are not only not scary, but also poorly written.

-Before you start bashing me for condemning an entire genre based on my personal experience, I should confess that there are, indeed, a handful of horror movies which I actually enjoyed.
+Before you start bashing me for condemning an entire genre based on my personal experience, I should confess that there are, indeed, a handful of horror movies that I actually enjoyed.
 Off the top of my head, I can name Cabin in the Woods, It Follows, and The Babadook.

 The Babadook (2011): fleshed-out characters, an engaging story, and unexplained horror.
 Now, this is what I call a good horror film!